spyoungtech/FreeSimpleGUI/docs/index.md

 There is even a PySimpleGUI program that will take your PySimpleGUI program and turn it into an EXE.
 It's nice because you can use a GUI to select your file and all of the output is shown in the program's window, in realtime.

-# Background - Why PySimpleGUI Came to Be

-Feel free to skip all this if you don't care to know the backstory and reasons behind decisions.

-There was a project looming and a GUI was needed.
-It wasn't a very complex GUI so thus began a search for a simplified GUI package that would enable me to work with tkinter easier.
-I found a few, and they were pretty popular too, but they lacked the full-compliment of Widgets and it was impossible to define my own window using those widgets.

-A whacky idea came to mind... what if I wrote a simplified GUI and then used THAT to write my application.
-It would be a lot less code and it would be "easy" to write my application then.
-And that is exactly what was done.

-First an early version of PySimpleGUI was written that had a subset of the Elements available today.
-It had just enough for my application.
-Then I wrote my application in PySimpleGUI.

-Thus PySimpleGUI was born out of necessity and it's been the necessity of others that have helped evolve it into the package it is today.
-It would not be 1/2 as good without the help of the community.

-Once PySimpleGUI was done, it was time to start working on "the ports".
-And, of course, also this documentation.

 ## The Non-OO and Non-Event-Driven Model